 - The occipital lobe controls vision

 The cerebellum.
 The cerebellum is located at the back part of the brain below the cerebrum.
-It is responsible for coordination and balance.
+It is responsible for coordination and balance and controls functions on the same side of the body.

 The brain stem.
 This is the portion of the brain that connects to the spinal cord, controls involuntary functions essential for life, such as the beating of the heart and breathing.
 In addition, messages for all the functions controlled by the cerebrum and cerebellum travel through the brain stem to the connections in the body.